particle-iot/docs/docs/troubleshooting.md

 In some cases after attempting to connect to a Wi-Fi network and failing repeatedly, the Core will step back into listening mode, and will stop attempting to connect to the internet.

-This issue has been resolved, but the fix is not yet available on the web IDE; it will be deployed in the next week.
+This issue has been resolved, and the fix was pushed with firmware v0.2.0 on March 25.

 ## Inaccurate analog readings
-* Status: **Fixed but not yet deployed**
+* Status: **Resolved as of v0.2.0**
 * Forum Thread: https://community.spark.io/t/odd-analog-readings/906
 * Forum Thread: https://community.spark.io/t/odd-analog-readings-part-2/2718

 #### Description

 Timing issues were causing analog readings to return incorrectly; this has now been fixed with [this commit](https://github.com/spark/core-firmware/commit/b7ce24a4fb2dfe4f90e597e3a0f568f9ae098cfe).
-The fix has not been pushed to the web IDE yet, and will be available in Firmware v0.2.0, to be released within the next week.

-Recently Resolved Issues
-===
+This issue has been resolved, and the fix was pushed with firmware v0.2.0 on March 25.

 ## Serial1 UART missing data
-* Status: Resolved
+* Status: **Resolved**

 #### Description

 Previously, Serial UART was polling, and data could be dropped if the user code did not check frequently enough.
 Serial UART is now interrupt driven, so this is no longer an issue.

 ## Long delays break connectivity
-* Status: Resolved
+* Status: **Resolved**
 * Forum Thread: https://community.spark.io/t/known-issue-long-delays-or-blocking-code-kills-the-connection-to-the-cloud/950

 #### Description